dangerzig/tipitaka/paper.md

 A future revision to `tipitaka` will correct these inconsistencies and fully conform to PTS volume numbering.

 ## Stemming and *sandhi*
-Several features of Pali make it a somewhat tricky langauge for computational analysis:
+Several features of Pali make it a somewhat tricky language for computational analysis:

 1. Most Pali words exist in numerous declensions, generally based on number, gender, and case.
 2. Consecutive words in Pali sentences can be combined through letter and syllable elision in complex ways known as *sandhi*, forming what can appear to be novel words.